 If you are fiercely rescue-oriented, becoming one of the select few Hound Sanctuary adopters might be for you.
 The reason people decide to join our relatively small group of exceptional adopters is not only that they believe in our cause, but that they want to be associated with a rescue group that truly walks the talk.
-When we consider an adopter applicant, we are hoping to find a person like us: One who thinks and behaves like a rescuer.
-Someone excited to support work that not only rescues, rehabs, and homes needy sighthounds, but also protects and elevates the lives of these animals throughout their lives.
+When we consider an adopter applicant, we are hoping to find a person like us: Someone excited to support work that not only rescues, rehabs, and homes needy sighthounds, but also protects and elevates the lives of these animals throughout their lives.
 When you adopt from Hound Sanctuary, the dog we've rescued and prepared to join you becomes a dog we help you ensure becomes happier day by day and stays that way throughout her/his life.
 This is the Hound Sanctuary difference.

 If you are rescue-minded, you already understand the importance of carefully screening prospective adopters; before we entrust a life to someone's care, that someone partners with us in the screening process.
 You might or might not be familiar with the practice of keeping in regular contact with each adopter and each adopted dog throughout her/his lifetime; this practice is what makes Hound Sanctuary very special.
 Experience here has taught us a great lesson: *Ego must step aside for the sake of the dog--before, during, and after adoption.
 Hound Sanctuary's umbrella of policies provides lifelong protection for our dogs, and the dogs always come first.
 We know that if you are seeking to be part of a truly animal-protective cause, you'll be excited about our special efforts in this regard, and we'll be equally excited to welcome you!